jeraman/insertions/osx/README.md

 # Tutorial
 This system is OS X-only and was tested in a OS X 10.11.6.
 Let me know if you ever test this in another version/distribution, I'd love to know!

-Things to remember before we start:
-- I give no garantees this will work;
-- This tool is intended to be used by activists.
-Thus, be reasonable on using this!
-Do not be an idiot using this to offend people!

 ## Dependencies
 To start, we need to install the following software:
 - [webInsertion software](https://www.dropbox.com/sh/iiwf8gqqzjp75fn/AAB8OtNXv44U7p0Vcwti85aOa?dl=0): Software that allows you to modify the incoming video using a friendly programming languages, as if it was a webcam.
 Make sure you download the right version for you platform (i.e. 32 or 64 bits).
 In addition, because this software is not Apple certified, there’s a chance you might have a security-related problem (*"this application is damaged and cannot be opened"* or something like that).
 In this case, follow [this link](http://osxdaily.com/2016/09/27/allow-apps-from-anywhere-macos-gatekeeper/) to solve the problem;